beerjson/beerjson/SCHEMA_STYLE.md

 Putting either keyword on `CultureBase` would reject every property `CultureAdditionType` adds.

-The composed types do not carry `unevaluatedProperties` yet: enabling it rejects 59 keys currently present in the repository's own test corpus.
-Adding it to a type is therefore a change that comes with fixing that type's examples.
+Nine of the thirteen composed types carry it.
+The four that do not (`HopAdditionType`, `WaterAdditionType`, `StyleType`, `RecipeStyleType`) are blocked on open format questions: their own examples under `tests/` use properties the types do not declare.
+Closing one is therefore a change that comes with resolving that question and fixing its examples.
+The conventions test tracks the four, so a newly added composed type cannot join them.

 ## Arrays